r4victor/tenthousandmeters/content/blog/python_bts_07.md

 <function <lambda> at 0x108a4ca60>
 ```

-The `func` attribute returns not the function itself but a method because a function object is a descriptor.
-The `tp_descr_get` slot of the `function` type returns a method object that stores both the function and the instance.
+The `func` attribute returns not the function itself but a method because functions are descriptors.
+The `function` type implements the `tp_descr_get` slot, so `PyObject_GenericGetAttr()` calls this slot and returns the result.
+The result of the call is a method object that stores both the function and the instance.
 When we call a method object, the instance is prepended to the list of arguments and the function gets called.

 The `function` type is an example of a built-in descriptor type.
 We can also define our own descriptors.
 To do that, we create a class that implements the descriptor protocol: the `__get__()`, `__set__()` and `__delete__()` special methods: